 Nominated by Communication Coordinators (Mentorship staff) for exceptional work over the course of the semester.
 MOTY will be announced and awarded at the closing Winterfest event.

 For faculty and staff who have participated in the program, our goal is to raise awareness in academic and professional communities about the work of our mentors!
-Announcement letters to departments will be mailed out during winter semester to the supervisor you specify on your mentor application.
-If you are the President or your own supervisor, we'll send you a nice thank-you.
+Announcement letters to departments will be e-mailed out during the winter semester to the supervisor you specify on your mentor application.